eaton-lab/toytree/validation/penalized_pseudolikelihood/README.md

 This directory contains the pinned simulation and predictive-validation study for ToyTree's ultrametric branch-length pseudolikelihood models.

+## Version 5: correlated-lambda identifiability

+The development-only v5 design and run instructions are recorded in [README-v5.md](README-v5.md).
+It does not change the public LOOCV selector.

 ## Version 4: independent-rate models

 Version 4 pins the `ape::chronos` Gamma-CDF `relaxed` objective and evaluates